gwydion67/cses/README.md

-# cses
+# CSES

-solving cses problems
+Solving cses problems in rust

+You can find solutions in src/bin/